verge-io/docs/docs/product-guide/bonded-vlans.md

 - Verify associated network switch ports are configured for the VLAN tag.

-## Change the Network to a Bonded Vlan
+1. Create/edit an external network.

-1. Navigate to the intended **external/maintenance network dashboard** (Main Dashboard > Networks > Externals > double-click intended network) and click **Edit** on the left menu.
+!!! tip "For creation instructions, see KB article: [How to Create an External Network](/knowledge-base/create-external-network)."

 2. Change **Layer 2 Type** to ***vLAN*** and enter appropriate **Layer 2 ID** (VLAN number).
 3. **Select** the checkbox option for **all appropriate physical networks**.
 4. Click **Submit** to save the change.

 ## Testing

-1. Verify the network still has connectivity.
+1. Verify the network has connectivity.
 The [Network Diagnostics Tool](/product-guide/netdiagnostics) provides convenient queries for testing a network.
 2. Test Bond failover: navigate to the modified network dashboard and select **NICs** to view the network adapters.
 Physically disconnect one of the associated network cables.
 The UI should now indicate the NIC is in a "Down" status; verify continued connectivity of the network.

 !!! warning "Before disconnecting a network cable, verify it is: not a core network OR that proper core network redundancy is in place."